 The things I learned during the Ticket into Tech bootcamp prepared me for the most difficult part of the apprenticeship.
 Finding a company that would consider my resume.
 My concerns with finding job opportunities dissipated when the companies came to speak to the class.
 There were so many local companies looking to fill entry level IT and software testing positions.

-SLO Partners’ Ticket Into Tech apprenticeship program is designed to help hands-on problem solvers enter a new career path through an accelerated training bootcamp, connections to growing companies, and post-hire support.
+SLO Partners’ Ticket Into Tech apprenticeship program is designed to help hands-on problem solvers enter a new career path through an accelerated training bootcamp with connections to growing companies, and post-hire support.
+The program is provided through a partnership between SLO Partners, Fullstack Academy and Cal Poly Extended Education Coding Bootcamp.
+The program’s goal is to create head of household careers in the tech industry through apprenticeship in the local community.

 The Steps to Tech